-Actuarial assumptions.
-The total pension liability in the September 30, 2021, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial methods and assumptions.
+The total pension liability in the September 30, 2022, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Actuarial Cost Method Entry age normal.
-Investment Rate of Return 5.50%, net of pension plan investment expense, including inflation.
-Inflation Rate 2.10% Salary Increases 5.25% Annuitant and Beneficiary Mortality Pub-2010 Public Retirement Plans Mortality Table for General Healthy Retirees multiplied by 120% with full generational projection using the the appropriate MP-2019 improvement scale.
+Actuarial Cost Method Entry age normal. investment Rate of Return 5.50%, net of pension plan investment expense, including inflation.
+Inflation Rate 2.10% Salary Increases 5.25% Annuitant and Beneficiary Mortality Pub-2010 Public Retirement Plans Mortality Table for General Healthy Retirees multiplied by 120% with full generational projection using the appropriate MP-2019 improvement scale.
 Active Member Mortality Pub-2010 Public Retirement Plans Mortality Table for General Employees multiplied by 120% with full generational projection using the appropriate MP-2019 improvement scale.
 Disabled Annuitant Mortalilty Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 120% with full generational projection using appropriate MP-2019 improvement scale.
-Retiree Cost of Living Increases The present value of future retirement benefits is based on benefits currently being paid by the Fund and includes previously granted cost of living increases.
-The present values do not include provisions for potential future increases not yet authorized by the Board of Trustees.

-The actuarial assumptions utilized are based on the assumptions used in the September 30, 2021, actuarial funding valuation, which (with the exception of mortality) were based on results of an actuarial experience study for the period October 1, 2014 - September 30, 2019.
+The actuarial assumptions utilized are based on the assumptions used in the September 30, 2022, actuarial funding valuation, which (with the exception of mortality) were based on results of an actuarial experience study for the period October 1, 2014, through September 30, 2019.
 All assumptions selected were determined to be reasonable and represent expectations of future experience for the Fund.

 Discount Rate.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2.5%, and an adjustment for the effect of rebalancing/diversification.
-The resulting long-term expected arithmetic normal return was 8.37% as of September 30, 2021.
+The resulting long-term expected arithmetic normal return was 8.37% as of September 30, 2022.

-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2021, are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2022, are summarized in the following table:

-- •

 Long-Term Expected

-Asset Class Real Rate of Return
+Real Rate of Return

-Domestic equity 7.50%
+7.50%

-International equity 8.50%
+8.50%

-Domestic bonds 2.50%
+2.50%

-International bonds 3.50%
+3.50%

-Real estate 4.50%
+4.50%

-Alternative assets 5.87%
+5.87%